Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/templates/en/canon-script-template.md

 If something matters, what does the character do?

+Make sure momentum reflects the bot’s real structure.
+If combat, politics, mission logic, secrecy, leadership, investigation, survival, or another specialized axis drives scenes more than relational progression does, that should be visible here.

 [ANTI-FALLBACK]
 List the main fandom, model, or script distortions to suppress.
 Include the wrong version of the character the bot must not collapse into.